-The University will notify Complainants alleging sexual violence, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking and/or retaliation in writing that they have the following rights:
+Complainants alleging sexual or gender-based harassment, sexual violence, dating violence, domestic violence, sexual assault, stalking and/or related retaliation have the following rights in matter adjudicated pursuant to the Code:

-- a. to an explanation of the options available; - b. to referrals to confidential assistance and support services from both on- and off-campus resources, including 24-hour services; - c. to a change in on-campus residence and/or an adjustment to their academic schedule if such changes are reasonably available; - d. to request that the University impose no contact/communication orders or other interim measures; - e. to make a complaint that starts the University's investigation and resolution processes; - f. to a prompt, thorough and equitable investigation and resolution of a complaint;
+- a. to an explanation of the options available; - b. to referrals to confidential assistance and support services from both on- and off-campus resources, including 24-hour services and confidential resource providers; - c. to reasonably available supportive measures as discussed in Part V; - d. to make a complaint that starts the University's investigation and resolution processes; - e. to a prompt, thorough, impartial, and equitable investigation and resolution of a complaint by a trained investigator; - f. to an advisor or support person of their choice who may be present at any time during the investigation proceedings and with whom they may consult, but who may not participate in or otherwise provide representation in any way throughout the process; - g. to reasonable accommodations for a documented disability during the process; - h. not to have irrelevant sexual history discussed; - i. to meet with the investigator and review relevant documents, witness accounts, and other information; - i. to speak and present information on their own behalf; - k. to submit questions for the Investigator and/or the Administrative Review Committee to ask witnesses and/or the Respondent; - 1. to know the status of the case at any point during the process; - m. to be informed of the outcome of the process in a timely manner; - n. to an appeal from the outcome of the process; - o. that the University will maintain confidentiality, including the identity of the parties, to the extent possible while complying with the requirements of University policies and applicable laws; - p. to choose whether or not to initiate a formal investigation of the complaint, unless the University deems it necessary to investigate to protect the safety of the community or in compliance with applicable law; - q. to file no complaint with the University, but receive support services from the

-- g. to an advisor of one's choice who will assist and be present at any time during the investigation proceedings, but who may not participate in or otherwise provide representation in any way throughout the process; - h. to reasonable accommodations for a documented disability during the process; - i. to know, in advance, the names of all persons known to be involved; - j. not to have irrelevant sexual history discussed; - k. to be present at meetings and review documents; - 1. to speak and present information on one's own behalf; - m. to submit questions for the Investigator and/or the Administrative Review Committee to ask witnesses and/or the Respondent; - n. to know the status of the case at any point during the process; - o. to be informed of the outcome of the process in a timely manner; - p. to an appeal from the outcome of the process; - q. to choose whether or not to initiate a formal investigation of the complaint, unless the University deems it necessary to investigate to protect the safety of the community or in compliance with applicable law; to the confidentiality of the investigation process to the extent possible (see Privacy and Confidentiality at Section V); - r. to file no complaint with the University, but receive support services from the University; - s. to file a police report and/or take legal action separate from and/or in addition to the University discipline process; - t. to seek and enforce a no-contact, restraining or similar court order; - u. to be assisted by the University in seeking assistance from or filing a complaint with local law enforcement; - v. to not file a complaint or seek assistance from local law enforcement, but receive support services from the University; - w. to be free from any behavior that may be construed by the University to be intimidating, harassing or retaliatory; and - x. to have the matter handled in accordance with University Policy and Procedure.
+- University; - r. to file a police report and/or take legal action separate from and/or in addition to the University discipline process; - s. to seek and enforce a no-contact, restraining or similar court order; - t. to be assisted by the University in seeking assistance from or filing a complaint with local law enforcement, and/or in seeking and enforcing a no-contact, restraining or similar court order; - u. to not file a complaint or seek assistance from local law enforcement, but receive support services from the University; - v. to be free from any behavior that may be construed by the University to be intimidating, harassing or retaliatory; and - w. to have the matter handled in accordance with University policy and procedure, and to be provided with applicable policies and procedures.

-Respondents to claims of sexual violence, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking and/or retaliation have the following rights:
+Respondents to claims of sexual or gender-based harassment or discrimination, dating violence, domestic violence, sexual assault, stalking and/or related retaliation have the following rights in matters adjudicated pursuant to the Code: